Analysis | What to know about Ketanji Brown Jackson, Biden’s pick for the Supreme Court

 Liberals really like her: A dozen liberal groups sent a letter to Biden championing Jackson — without mentioning her by name, NBC News reported.
 They like her background working with some of the most disadvantaged people in the justice system.

-Same with civil rights attorney Ben Crump, who has represented the families of prominent victims of police shootings, and wrote that Jackson would represent the Black community well on the court.
+Same with civil rights attorney Ben Crump, who has represented the families of prominent victims of police shootings: He wrote that Jackson would represent the Black community well on the court.

 By contrast, some labor groups expressed concerns about Childs, who as a lawyer defended some people accused of sexual harassment in the workplace.

-She would be the first public defender on the modern court: Jackson wouldn’t just be making history as the first Black woman to sit on the court.
-Among the many ways that the Supreme Court lacks diversity is in the judicial careers of its members.
-No current justice has represented criminal defendants despite the fact the court regularly hears cases where convicted criminals’ lives are literally in their hands.
+She would be the first public defender on the modern court: Jackson wouldn’t just be making history as the first Black woman to sit on the high court.
+Among the many ways that the Supreme Court lacks diversity is in the judicial careers of its members: No current justice has represented criminal defendants, despite the court regularly hearing cases in which convicted criminals’ lives are literally in their hands.

-And no justice has held a job, like Jackson, where she represented people accused of a crime who can’t afford to pay their own lawyer.
+And no current justice has served as a public defender, where the accused can’t afford to pay for their own attorney.
 (Normally presidents pick people who have experience on the opposite side of the courtroom, like corporate lawyers or prosecuting those convicted of crimes.)

-Jackson also served on a commission to lower federal drug sentences in the Obama era.
+Jackson also served on a sentencing commission that ended up lowering federal drug sentences in the Obama era.

-She and her allies credit her work as a public defender as helping her develop empathy.
-“There is a direct line from my defender service to what I do on the bench, and I think it’s beneficial,” she said at her confirmation hearing to sit on the D.C. circuit court.
+She and her allies credit her work as a public defender as helping her develop empathy: “There is a direct line from my defender service to what I do on the bench, and I think it’s beneficial,” she said at her confirmation hearing to sit on the D.C. circuit court.

 But that role has also involved getting people off the hook at times.
-As The Post’s Ann E. Marimow and Aaron C. Davis report, she kept an attorney convicted of tax fraud out of jail.
-She successfully defended a man convicted of having an illegal gun in his home.
+As The Post’s Ann Marimow and Aaron Davis report, she kept an attorney convicted of tax fraud out of jail.
+She successfully argued against a federal charge for a man convicted of having an illegal gun in his home.
 And she worked quite a bit defending prisoners held in Guantánamo Bay, Cuba, something she acknowledged she did while her brother was serving in the U.S. Army in Iraq.

-In her confirmation hearing to sit on the D.C. circuit court, Republicans asked her about this.
-"Have you ever represented a terrorist at Guantánamo Bay?”
-Sen. Tom Cotton (R-Ark.) asked her.
-She emphasized that in that job, she was mainly writing briefs (rather than arguing in a courtroom), and that the briefs she wrote represented the views of her clients, not herself.
+In her confirmation hearing last year to sit on the D.C. circuit court, Republicans asked her about this.
+“Have you ever represented a terrorist at Guantánamo Bay?”
+Sen. Tom Cotton (R-Ark.) said.
+She emphasized that as an appointed federal public defender, she was mainly writing briefs (rather than arguing in a courtroom), and that the briefs she wrote represented the views of her clients, not herself.

-One of her big decisions was on separation of power in the Trump era: In 2019, Congress was battling with Trump White House Counsel Donald McGahn about whether he should testify to the House Judiciary Committee.
-The case came before Jackson, who soundly rejected McGahan’s arguments.
+One of her big decisions was on separation of powers in the Trump era: In 2019, Congress was battling with Trump White House Counsel Donald McGahn about whether he should testify to the House Judiciary Committee.
+The case came before Jackson, who soundly rejected McGahan’s arguments that he had immunity from testifying.
 In a lengthy opinion, she wrote this well-known line: “[T]he primary takeaway from the past 250 years of recorded American history is that Presidents are not kings.”

-She did once rule for the Trump administration, allowing his border wall to continue to be built in New Mexico despite the protests of environmental groups.
+Her judicial rulings show a pattern of deciding against local and federal governments.
+She once blocked nationwide the Trump administration’s ability to more quickly deport migrants.
+Early on in her career as a lawyer, she wrote a brief supporting a Massachusetts law supporting a buffer zone between pedestrians and entrances to abortion clinics, SCOTUSblog notes.
+But in one major case, she ruled for the Trump administration by allowing his border wall to continue to be built in New Mexico, despite the protests of environmental groups.

 She played a key role in getting her uncle out of prison: When Jackson was a public defender in D.C., she received a letter from an uncle asking for her help, The Post’s Marimow and Davis report.
 He had been sentenced to life in prison under a federal “three strikes” law.
 Jackson referred him to a high-profile law firm, which took his case pro bono.
-His sentence was eventually committed by former president Barack Obama, which Jackson took no role in, Marimow and Davis report.
+His sentence was eventually commuted by President Barack Obama, which Jackson said she took no role in, Marimow and Davis report.

 She says she doesn’t let race influence her decisions: When asked about race in her confirmation last year, here’s what she said: “I’m doing a certain thing when I get my cases.
 I’m looking at the arguments, the facts and the law.
 I’m methodically and intentionally setting aside personal views, any other inappropriate considerations, and I would think that race would be the kind of thing that would be inappropriate to inject into my evaluation of a case.”